-There is now ample evidence that many organisms have advanced their phenology in recent decades (Post, et al., 2001; Parmesan & Yohe, 2003), particularly in the timing of spring events at mid-high latitudes (Parmesan, 2006 ; Thackeray et al., 2016; Cohen et al., 2018).
+Many organisms have advanced their phenology in recent decades (Post, et al., 2001; Parmesan & Yohe, 2003), particularly the timing of spring events at mid-high latitudes (Parmesan, 2006 ; Thackeray et al., 2016; Cohen et al., 2018).
 In a meta-analysis of 27 pairs of interacting species, Kharouba et al. (2018) found that phenology advanced by an average of 4 days/decade across species since the early 1980s.
-When relative changes in the phenology of interacting pairs were considered, most interacting species were found to have advanced their phenology by similar magnitudes resulting in relatively small (6.1 days/decade) but significant increase in mismatch.
+Interacting species were found to have advanced their phenology by similar magnitudes, resulting in relatively small (6.1 days/decade) but significant increases in mismatch.
 The observed mismatch had no consistent direction as 31 interactions shifted closer while 23 shifted further apart.
-The clearest examples of climate-driven mismatch have been reported for insect herbivores at high altitudes or latitudes (Renner & Zohner, 2018) where many organisms rely on a seasonal resting period because temperatures affecting physiological processes tend to be below species optima for most of the year.
+The clearest examples of climate-driven mismatch have been reported for insect herbivores at high altitudes or latitudes (Renner & Zohner, 2018), where many organisms rely on a seasonal resting period because temperatures affecting physiological processes tend to be below species optima for most of the year.
 After a seasonal arrest in development that can last for several months, synchrony in springtime phenology, particularly between the emergence of phytophagous insects from diapause and the end of their host plants dormancy, is critical to the consumer’s fitness (Van Asch & Visser, 2007).
 Spring defoliators have evolved to exploit foliage at its annual optimal nutritional qualities, i.e., high concentration in nutrient and water and low concentrations in fibre and secondary metabolites (Hunter & Lechowicz, 1992; Mattson & Scriber, 1987).
 This strategy requires a precise phenological match between the consumer and its resource because the quality of foliage declines quickly with foliar expansion.
 If the consumer emerges too early, it may encounter a long initial period with no food or poor food quality.
 If it emerges too late, the speed at which the nutritional quality of the foliage degrades may outpace the consumer’s capacity to adjust physiologically, thus negatively impacting its fitness.

 The seasonal resting phase of many organisms can be divided into two successive stages called endodormancy and ecodormancy in perennial woody plants, and diapause and quiescence in insects (Chuine & Régnière, 2017).
 Development and metabolism are generally inhibited by internal factors (e.g., depletion of energy reserves, hormones) in the first stage and by external factors (e.g., temperature, photoperiod) in the second one.
-Our study focuses on a system where both a consumer and its resource show a seasonal resting period during part of the year (e.g., during winter).
+Our study focuses on a system where the consumer and its resource show a seasonal resting period during part of the year (e.g., during winter).
 For both, we assume that the first stage of the seasonal resting period is accomplished early in the winter before the return of favourable conditions, a common case in temperate and colder climates, and that temperature is the main driver that triggers the end of the second stage and therefore the resting period.
 In the remainder of this paper, the expression “resting period” will refer to the second stage of the seasonal resting period.